melanchthon19/chardistance/README.md

 # chardistance
-*Would you rather watch a Catalan movie at *la Cinémathèque française* subtitled in French or a French movie at *la Filmoteca de Catalunya* subtitled in Catalan?*
+> Would you rather watch a Catalan movie at *la Cinémathèque française* subtitled in French or a French movie at *la Filmoteca de Catalunya* subtitled in Catalan?

 # Motivation
 As a spanish speaker, being in Barcelona is not an issue... unless you dare to go to La Filmoteca de Catalunya and watch a French movie subtitled in Catalan.
 Given that I don't know any of both languages beyond a small set of words (not even half A1), I wondered how should I watch the movie if I wanted to understand the dialogues.
 Should I focus on the speech sounds or the subtitles?
 Does it make any difference?
 My intuition says that Catalan should be easier to understand -at least that's what I think when I read it-.
 However, it resembles French when I hear it.
-In order to find out the difference, I decided two measure two different but related language aspects using the same metric: Levinshtein Distance on the ortographic transcription of the dialogues (i.e. subtitles) and on the phonemic transcription of the dialogues (i.e. speech sounds).
+In order to find out the difference, I decided to measure two different but related language aspects using the same metric: Levinshtein Distance on the ortographic transcription of the dialogues (i.e. subtitles) and on the phonemic transcription of the dialogues (i.e. speech sounds).

 # Research Question
 What is the Levenshtein Distance betweeen Spanish, French, and Catalan, considering the ortographic and phonemic transcriptions?